 Skewer Some Shrimp

 There’s doubtlessly enough real estate, no matter what you are grilling, for a few skewers on the side.
 Think surf and turf, but hold the surf for later in the week.
-Shrimp, especially, cook lightning fast on the grill, and you can keep them in the fridge for a quick protein boost to salads, a healthy snack, or something with a delicious char to fold into a quesadilla.
+Shrimp, especially, cook lightning fast on the grill, and you can keep them in the fridge for a quick protein boost to salads, a healthy snack, or something with a delicious char to fold into a quesadilla on Monday night.
 Get our Smoky Grilled Shrimp recipe.